 At about the size of an old-school pager (remember those?), this handy little device clips to just about anything.
 It’s easy to bring along for a walk or run.
 You barely know it’s there thanks to its lightweight construction.

 Or, if you prefer, use the provided lanyard.
 This allows you to wear the unit around your neck while you’re out for a walk.

 The SC 3D sports a large LCD screen that readily displays your fitness information.
-It does a great job or recording your time spent exercising, how far you’ve traveled, the calories you’ve burned, and the steps you’ve taken.
+It does a great job of recording your time spent exercising, how far you’ve traveled, calories you’ve burned, and steps you’ve taken.

 Armed with just 2 buttons, the SC 3D is very easy to use.
 Programming its functions is a cinch, and it will save your activity for up to 30 days.
 You can quickly review any of your logs at the push of a button.

 - Large display

 - Slim design

 Couldn’t care less about calories burned or the distance you’ve traveled?
 Are you looking for a pedometer that just counts your steps?
 3DActive eliminates all of the extra features with a simple and straightforward design.

 Counting steps is what 3DFitBud does best.
 There’s no syncing to a smartphone or downloading an app.
 It’s a unit of plastic with a big LCD screen.

 Large digits show you how many steps you’ve taken, and that’s it.
 If you want something easy, this is the device for you.
 Simply slip it into your pocket, toss it in your bag, or clip it to your clothing.